openskynetwork/opensky-api/docs/free/rest.rst

 Track by Aircraft
 ------------------

+.. note:: The tracks endpoint is currently **not functional**.
+You can use the flights endpoint for historical data: :ref:`flights-all`.

 Retrieve the trajectory for a certain aircraft at a given time.
 The trajectory is a list of waypoints containing position, barometric altitude, true track and